raspiblitz/raspiblitz/WORKSHOP.md

 # Organisation Tasks

-*Which of the follwoing organisation tasks are relevant for you depends on which starting scenario you choose (see above).
+*Which of the following organisation tasks are relevant for you depends on which starting scenario you choose (see above).
 Here is the complete possible list with details:*

 ## Buy all the Hardware

 See the shopping list on the RaspiBlitz Github README - you need to buy all of those and also dont forget that every participant needs a short (about 1m) network cable.

 From experience start ordering two weeks before the workshop (if you need to assembly) and minimum one week if you handing out hardware kits - even if you have Amazon Prime.
-There is always a shipment comming late - its a lot of packages.
+There is always a shipment coming late - its a lot of packages.

 If you like to support the RaspiBlitz project you can order a ready-2-go RaspiBlitz or a all-you-need-hardwareset for your RaspiBlitz workshop from [raspiblitz.com](https://raspiblitz.com)